hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/boolean.md

 ```
 |*Value*|*Definition*|
 |:------|:---------|
-BOOLEAN | Optional
+BOOLEAN | Optional.
-attribName | The name by which the variable will be invoked
+attribName | The name by which the variable will be invoked.

 <br>
 #### Example